1. How much does a DUI raise your insurance in California?

 - offer a renewal on different terms, such as a higher premium.

-And by law, insurers who renew policies to DUI drivers must remove their “good driver discount.”6
+By law, insurers who renew policies to you following a DUI must remove your “good driver discount.”6

 7. Will getting my record expunged lower my premiums?